psychemedia/stuff-and-nonsense/README.md

 And so,
 ... and so...

+And so
-And so here's yet another repo,
+Here's yet another repo,
 But for verse
 And not for code.